wbudic/LifeLog/Current Development Check List.md

 ## Urgent FIXES and Known Issuses
+* CVS Export and Import has not been implemented for RTF type log entries.
 &#10004; Dynamic toggle of page sections, interaction fixed, bettered.
 &#10004; View by Date - search not showing current month entries.
 &#10004; Fix Interaction jumping edits and creating new entries via now button.